HarlanSim/Recap/README.md

 ## Deployment

-To deploy, simply Run-> Run 'app' and deployed to a USB connected Android phone or virtual device.
+To deploy, simply Run-> Run 'app' and deploy to a USB connected Android phone or virtual device.

 ## Acknowledgments